alexanderkim11/den/README.md

 Built with Tauri + Leptos

+# DEPLOYMENT:
+    - Change state path to "./"

 # TODO:

 **BOLD** signifies priority tasking

 ## General:
-- Change blocking backend operations to non-blocking?
 - **Integrate Devnet support**
 - Work on Custom Titlebar with buttons
 - Need to figure out way to integrate LSP server for document-wide error checking
 - Testing framework?
 - Add way to open multiple windows/app instances
+- Figure out way to add warning message when exiting app

 ## Sidebar:
 - General:
     - Add hover names for sidebar icon buttons?
     - Persistant state between closing and reopening the app
-        - **Update state filepath**
+        - **Update state filepath to ./**
         - Persistant state is challenging due to little support for Leptos + Tauri combo
         - Need to save state each time any of the items change
         - State should be: